Aneboda

 Aneboda is former Ward in the city of Växjö, Småland (Kronoberg).
 Aneboda, which has been part of the township Aneboda-Asa-Berg since 2010, is situated between the lakes Stråken and Allgunnen and is a woodland rich in bogs.

 Aneboda is a woodland with more than 30 ancient monuments: two cists, some Bronze Age cairns and a graveyard from the Iron Age.

 The current tower-fitted wooden church was completed in 1899 and replaced a medieval wooden church, which was demolished the following year.
-Two medieval saints are preserved there.
+Two medieval saints' relics are preserved there.
 In Aneboda from the 1380s there existed a hospital whose director was attached to the cathedral chapter in Växjö.